Control of Noise at Work: keeping up to date with the latest regulations20th Mai 2019

 - Noise Units and Terminology: What are the basic units used for noise measurement, and what terminology will you find when using noise measurement instruments?

-- The NEW EU Physical Agents (Noise) Directive: What are the key changes in the new regulations & how will they affect noise risk assessments and surveys?
+- The EU Physical Agents (Noise) Directive: What are the key changes in the new regulations & how will they affect noise risk assessments and surveys?

 - Noise Control Basics: The basics of noise control, reverberation in large spaces and simple noise control applications